tomlm/CShell/README.md

 ```

 #### Custom - BashShell
-To make working with CShell familiar to OSX/Linux programmers there is a namespace CShellNet.BashStyle which
+To make working with CShell familiar to OSX/Linux programmers there is a class **BashShell** which
-when you add it adds extension methods that look like CMD style methods.
+adds methods which look like Bash style commands.

 | Method       | Description                                                                                        |
 |--------------|----------------------------------------------------------------------------------------------------|